himakio/studies/README.md

 > In this project, deleting values comes with incredible flexibilty and ease.
   For deleting values, the only required field is Symbol of stock !
   Rest all is user's choice; He/She may or may not fill any of the other fields.
-  A demo of this process is shown in belo
+  A demo of this process is shown in below shown images.

+![Al